-- Primary Fermentation: Allow beer to ferment for 8-10 days.
-If using a secondary fermenter, only ferment for 4-6 days then proceed to STEP 2. - 2.
-Secondary Fermentation (optional): Transfer beer to a 5 gal carboy, leaving behind the sediment.
-Allow beer to ferment in carboy for an additional 4-7 days. - 3.
-Check gravity prior to proceeding with bottling to ensure fermentation is complete.
+- 1. Primary Fermentation: Allow beer to ferment for 5-7 days, then proceed to STEP 2 or 3. - Secondary Fermentation (optional): Transfer beer to a 5 gal carboy, leaving behind the sediment, then proceed to STEP 3. - 3.
+Check gravity prior to proceeding with bottling to ensure termentation is complete.
 (Reference Final Gravity under 'Recipe Details')